-To continue to build and strengthen networks based on value, QHP Issuers must support their providers through value-based payment models that promote highquality, affordable, and equitable care.
+To continue to build and strengthen networks based on value, QHP Issuers must support their providers through value-based payment models that promote high-quality, affordable, and equitable care.

-Contractor must report on its network payment models using the Health Care Payment Learning and Action Network Alternative Payment Model (HCP LAN APM) categories of fee for service with no link to quality and value (Category 1), fee for service with a link to quality and value (Category 2), alternative payment models built on a fee for service structure such as shared savings (Category 3), and population-based payment (Category 4).
-Contractor must report the percent of spend within each HCP LAN APM category compared to its overall budget in the annual application for certification.
+1) Contractor must report on its network payment models using the Health Care Payment Learning and Action Network Alternative Payment Model (HCP LAN APM) categories and associated subcategories of fee for service with no link to quality and value (Category 1), fee for service with a link to quality and value (Category 2), alternative payment models built on a fee for service structure such as shared savings (Category 3), and population-based payment (Category 4).
+Contractor must report the percent of spend within each HCP LAN APM category and associated subcategory compared to its overall budget in the annual application for certification.